-Israeli soldiers attack Palestinians praying near Jerusalem's Al-Aqsa mosque
+Israeli soldiers attack Palestinian worshippers near Al-Aqsa mosque in Jerusalem

 Dozens of Israeli soldiers attacked and assaulted Palestinians offering Isha and Taraweeh prayers during the holy fasting month of Ramadan, a report by Arabi21 said.
 A "few" worshippers were reportedly arrested, while the cause of the scuffles remained unclear.